 However, saving a few extra dollars can compromise the quality of footage a camera records, which is something you want to consider.

 Nobody wants to watch grainy, pixelated footage, even if you’re recording your rides for enjoyment.
 Then, if you want to rely on your recordings as video evidence to prove liability, it’s even more vital that the footage is crisp and clearly shows what happened.
-If possible, invest in a reputable brand that is easily operated, uploads footage to the cloud (to prevent claims of tampering with evidence), works in all weather conditions and captures clear footage even in low light.
+If possible, invest in a reputable brand that is easily operated, uploads footage to the cloud (to prevent claims of tampering with evidence), works in all weather conditions, and captures clear footage even in low light.

 It may cost you a bit more in the short term, but if you’re ever in a crash and need to rely on camera footage, you can make back your investment tenfold.

-If you’re in a motorcycle accident in Texas, whether you have motorcycle helmet cam footage or not, get in touch with our personal injury lawyers in McAllen and San Antonio.
+If you’re in a motorcycle accident in Texas, whether you have motorcycle helmet cam footage or not, get in touch with our personal injury lawyer in McAllen and San Antonio.
 During a free, no-obligation consultation, you’ll find out if you have a claim and how much you might be entitled to in compensation.
 Fill in the contact form or call 855-LAW-NINJA today.